zabokaa/goodFood/README.md

 - As a user, I want to delete a food entry so that I can correct mistakes or remove entries that are no longer relevant.

+- As a user, I want to view all entries for a specific food type, so I can choose which one to delete without needing to remember details such as the date.

 - As a user, I want to search for food entries by date so that I can review what I ate and how I felt on a specific day.

 - As a user, I want to exit the application so that I can end my session when I'm done using the food tracker.